 The Licensed Systems also include communication networks established over other utility infrastructure such as electricity pylons and cable television networks among others to the extent that they are used for the purpose of transmitting telecommunication signals.

-The Licensee shall be required to obtain separate permission from the Authority for utilization of resources such as radio-frequency spectrum and numbering in case such resources are required, subject to the assignment terms, conditions and procedures as may be defined by the Authority from time to time.
+The Licensee shall be required to obtain separate permission from the Authority for utilization of resources such as radio-frequency spectrum and numbering in case such resources are required, subject to the assignment terms, conditions and procedures as may be prescribed by the Authority from time to time.

 The Licensee is authorised to connect the Licensed Systems to: